-We're bias, but we think Itchen Valley Country Park is beautiful, picturesque and very photogenic!
+We're biased, but we think Itchen Valley Country Park is beautiful, picturesque and very photogenic!
 To celebrate, the team are challenging six year-olds and upwards to take part in a summer photography competition.
 There are four age groups and three themes to choose from and there will be a winner from each age group for each theme.
 The Viewfinders of Romsey Camera Club have kindly offered to judge the entries and will decide on the final 12 winners.
 These winners will have their photo showcased outdoors in a group exhibition for the month of September.

 We can't wait to see all your entries...